cjuub/boku-no-decko/README.md

 # boku-no-decko
-A tool to create Anki cards based on specified criterias from jisho.org.
+A tool to create Anki cards from jisho.org based on specified criteria.